Sai11-creator/Value-at-Risk-Forecasting/README.md

 iii) **Quantile Regression** (direct conditional quantile modeling)

-This repository contains the code/notebooks to reproduce the analysis, feature engineering, model selection, and backtesting described in the accompanying report.
+This repository contains the notebooks to reproduce the analysis, feature engineering, model selection, and backtesting described in the accompanying report.

 ---